 - Transcripts (copies) for all earned degrees, with GPA indicated.
 Official transcripts are not needed at this stage.
 Do not send transcripts for courses taken if no degree was earned.

 Submissions will be reviewed by the program faculty to determine eligibility, research capacity, and strength of alignment with the research areas for which we are recruiting.
 Materials will be shared with one or more faculty members for further determination of research aptitude and for potential alignment with faculty research areas.
 Decisions will be communicated to applicants starting March 1.

 Stage 2: FACULTY INTERVIEWS

 Applicants who proceed to Stage 2 will be reviewed by the faculty members with best alignment for the research topic.
 Stage 2 will include faculty interviews (typically held virtually), and may include an extended research proposal (~2,000 words).
 The faculty member may also request additional writing samples.
-Interviews will be conducted January 15 through February 15, 2023.
-Decisions will be communicated to applicants by the end of February 2023.
+Interviews will be conducted February 1 through March 1, 2023.
+Decisions will be communicated to applicants by the beginning of March 2023.